opengdpr/OpenDSR/OpenGDPR_specification.md

 OpenGDPR requests may contain an `extensions` object, composed of a series of child-objects, keyed by a processor domain.

 - The domain of each extension **MUST** match the processor's OpenGDPR domain, matching the `X-OpenGDPR-Processor-Domain` header in OpenGDPR responses.
-- Extensions **MUST** not be used for or contain authentication information.
+- Extensions **MUST NOT** be used for or contain authentication information.
 - Processors **MUST** only implement an extension for items that do not already fit into the generic spec.

 [Currently known extensions can be found here](OpenGDPR_extensions.md).